Consensys/orchestrate/CONTRIBUTING.md

-│   ├── consumer/                   # define a consumer listening on worker output kafka topic │   ├── producer/                   # define a producer producing on worker input kafka topic │   └── docker-compose.yml          # docker-compose file to start a local Kafka ├── scripts/                        # facility scripts for dev & CI/CD
-├── .dockerignore                   # list files to be ignored when building docker image ├── .gitignore                      # list untracked files by git
+│   ├── consumer/                   # define a consumer listening on worker output kafka topic │   ├── producer/                   # define a producer producing on worker input kafka topic │   └── docker-compose.yml          # docker-compose file to start a local Kafka ├── infra/                          # infrastructure elements (this will be soon moved in an other repo) ├── scripts/                        # facility scripts for dev & CI/CD ├── .dockerignore                   # list files to be ignored when building docker image ├── .gitignore                      # list untracked files by git